JUSTICEESSIELP/LiskHack/README.md

 # ETH SAFARI GYEMA PROJECT

-Gyema is an interstate logistics platform that links drivers to users in order to have good delievered seamlessly.
+Gyema is an interstate logistics platform that links drivers to senders in order to have good delievered seamlessly.